VIN-y/MissChanger/README.md

 Other features of MissChanger includes:

-* The ability to quickly (< 60 sec) and toollessly convert between tool changer mode and single nozzle mode (for when you need the full print volume of the stock printer).
+* The ability to quickly and toollessly convert between tool changer mode and single nozzle mode (for when you need the full print volume of the stock printer).

 * Nozzle brush dock.
 For cleaning the PETG ooze and build-up after tool-change.